CVE-2006-5229 Detail

 Modified

-This vulnerability has been modified since it was last analyzed by the NVD.
-It is awaiting reanalysis which may result in further changes to the information provided.
+This CVE record has been updated after NVD enrichment efforts were completed.
+Enrichment data supplied by the NVD may require amendment due to these changes.
 Current DescriptionOpenSSH portable 4.1 on SUSE Linux, and possibly other platforms and versions, and possibly under limited configurations, allows remote attackers to determine valid usernames via timing discrepancies in which responses take longer for valid usernames than invalid ones, as demonstrated by sshtime.
 NOTE: as of 20061014, it appears that this issue is dependent on the use of manually-set passwords that causes delays when processing /etc/shadow due to an increased number of rounds.
 Metrics

 NVD enrichment efforts reference publicly available information to associate